 Breakfast at the hotel.
-This day is on your own.You will have plenty of time to hike around town, and check out the many smaller shops, some of which sell local handicrafts, or go back and try some of the hiking rutes in the UNESCO area.
+This day is on your own.You will have plenty of time to hike around town, and check out the many smaller shops, some of which sell local handicrafts, or go back and try some of the hiking routes in the UNESCO area.
 You can also consider an optional tour to one of the nearby settlements.
 We can arrange whale safari, or helicopter sight seeing.
-Please contact us for more information.
+Please check out which tours available with our local operator, Ilulissat Adventure(owned by Arctic Friend) or contact us for more information.

 Day 12: Eqi – the calving Glacier / B, L, D

 Breakfast at the hotel.
 Today is another day to write home about!
-Few places in Greenland are as pretty as the glacier of EQI, the Calving Glacier.
-It lies about 70 km north of Ilulissat, and we will go there by boat.
+Few places in Greenland is as pretty as the glacier of EQI, the Calving Glacier.
+It is situated about 70 km north of Ilulissat, and we will go there by boat.
 On the boat we are able to sail up to the very edge of the glacier, and, if we are lucky, experience the breaking off of ice.
-Today the front of the glacier is up to 100 meters on the highest point, but it changes all the time.
-The noise it makes, when old ice cracks off and drops into the sea is a sight to behold.
+Today the front of the glacier is up to 100 meters high on the highest point, but it changes all the time.
+The noise it makes, when old ice cracks off and drops into the sea, is a sight to behold.

 On land the camp guides will lead the way to Glacier Lodge Eqi, situated on the rock approximately 100 m above the water level.
 Practical information on the area is given in Café Victor and afterwards the guide will show everybody to their huts.
 You will stay the night in one of the local huts.
 In the afternoon, you will go on a short walk in the area.
-You will go near the Delta, where you can be lucky to sea Sea Eagles.
-Otherwise, sit back and enjoy the fantastic view towards the glacier.
+You will go near the delta, where you can be lucky to sea Sea Eagles.
+Otherwise, sit back and enjoy the fantastic view towards the glacier from your terrasse.

 Breakfast at Café Victor.
-Today you can choose to do and optional walk to the moraine, where you will have spectacular views at the calving galcier.
+Today you can choose to do and optional walk to the moraine, where you will have spectacular views at the calving glacier.

 Day 14: Ilulissat – Kangerlussuaq – Copenhagen (B/-/D)

 Breakfast in the hotel and then flight from Ilulissat to Kangerlussuaq, from where we fly back to Copenhagen.
-Arrivel at 08:00pm (local time).
+Arrival at 08:00pm (local time).

 CITIZEN SCIENCE – DO I HAVE IT IN ME?